 The RC creates a link between

-(2) expositions and comments that engage with the contribution of the work as research.
+(2) expositions and comments that engage with the contribution of the work as research, and

 Given that the RC is a site for artistic research, to add a work is to make a claim that the work can be seen as research; through expositions, comments and articles the initial claim is transformed into an argument.
-It is believed that the reflective space provided by the RC can become an essential part of the research process by providing a suitable structure in which to develop the relationship between documentation and exposition, whilst also retaining congruence with art itself.
+It is believed that the reflective space provided by the RC can become an essential part of the research process by providing a suitable structure in which to develop the relationship between documentation and exposition.

-Clearly, the RC is the backbone of JAR: potential JAR expositions emerge from the range of the artistic research activities taking place in it for peer-review and development within the RC space itself.
-Authors may nominate or JAR editors may select expositions for development as JAR contributions.
+The RC is the backbone of journals, such as JAR, RUUKKU, and the Journal for Sonic Studies.
+Potential journal expositions emerge from the range of the artistic research activities taking place in the RC.
+Expositions are submitted for peer-review and development within the RC space itself.

 If you believe that RC software might also support your research database needs then explore the possibility of using the RC as your repository, by contacting us.